kyleochata/CSS-animations/README.md

 Credits are given to the following:

 - [Hyperplexed](https://www.youtube.com/watch?v=PkADl0HubMY&t=81s&ab_channel=Hyperplexed) for their youtube tutorial for the parallax effect and mouse follow icon.

+- [Usplash](https://unsplash.com/) for providing stock images for the slideshow